Canon G7 X Mark II vs Leica CL

-The Canon PowerShot G7 X Mark II and the Leica CL (Typ 7323) are two digital cameras that were announced, respectively, in February 2016 and November 2017.
+The Canon PowerShot G7 X Mark II and the Leica CL (Typ 7323) are two digital cameras that were revealed to the public, respectively, in February 2016 and November 2017.
 The G7X Mark II is a fixed lens compact, while the CL is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G7X Mark II) and an APS-C (CL) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Leica provides 24.1 MP.
+The Canon has a resolution of 20 megapixels, whereas the Leica provides 24.1 MP.

 An illustration of the physical size and weight of the Canon G7 X Mark II and the Leica CL is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica CL is considerably larger (58 percent) than the Canon G7 X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the CL are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens built in, whereas the CL is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 Concerning battery life, the G7X Mark II gets 265 shots out of its NB-13L battery, while the CL can take 220 images on a single charge of its BP-DC12 power pack.
 The power pack in the G7X Mark II can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.